deterministic-nonperiodic/sbudget/README.md

 ### Inter-scale transfer mode (```--mode scale_transfer```)

-The user can switch to this mode, which computes local scale-to-scale transfers at specified wavelengths based on third-order structure functions.
-This code is largely based on [LoSSETT](https://github.com/ElliotMG/LoSSETT).
-The energy transfer from scales larger than
-$\ell$ to scales smaller than $\ell$ is derived in [Duchon & Robert (2000)](https://iopscience.iop.org/article/10.1088/0951-7715/13/1/312) as:
+This mode computes local scale-to-scale transfers at specified wavelengths based on third-order structure functions.
+This code is largely based on [LoSSETT](https://github.com/ElliotMG/LoSSETT) .
+The energy transfer from scales larger than $\ell$ to scales smaller than $\ell$ is derived in [Duchon & Robert (2000)](https://iopscience.iop.org/article/10.1088/0951-7715/13/1/312) as:

 $$\mathcal{T}_{\ell} := \frac{1}{4} \int \nabla G _\ell(\mathbf{r}) \cdot \delta \mathbf{u}